Divorce Solicitors in Strathpine, QLD

 Children & Property Settlement

 Understandably, the most difficult divorces are the ones concerning children.
 When children are involved, the divorce proceedings become instantly more difficult because of the need to ensure the best interests of the child.
 You must determine such important details as education, healthcare, cultural support, religious upbringing, and obviously, custody among other issues.
 For more information on the potential complications and difficulties that arise when guaranteeing the arrangements made for children, see our section about Children and Divorce.

 However, property settlement may be contentious as well.
 If you have a prenuptial agreement, then the child arrangements and property settlement may go much more smoothly.
 For more information on prenuptials or postnuptials, visit our section regarding Pre-and Post-Marital Arrangements.
 Otherwise, the division of property must be resolved within one year of the divorce order or a separate application must be filed within that time period.
 Child arrangements may be decided through alternative dispute resolution, but if not then Court proceedings will be necessary.

 Contact Our Strathpine Divorce Lawyer for Legal Help

-If you are unhappy in your marriage and the situation is irretrievable, please reach out to your spouse and suggest speaking with a divorce lawyer Strathpine.
+If you are unhappy in your marriage and the situation is irretrievable, please reach out to your spouse and suggest speaking with a Family Lawyer Strathpine.
 With the legal help you and your ex-partner need, you can work together to achieve a happier future, for everyone.